Typeform/ci-standard-checks/README.md

 - *jira-linked*: never forget a Jira Issue key in your commits or PRs again!
-- *secret-scan*: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:
+- *secrets-scan*: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:

 ## How to use it